Find out how to give objective design feedback that makes your project more successful.

 5. Ask for Clarification

-The best way to avoid frustrating and subjective conversations is to simply pose your feedback as a question.
-This puts the freelancer in the drivers seat and forces them to explain themselves all while making sure you don’t come across as too critical.
+The best way to avoid frustrating and subjective conversation is to simply present your feedback as a question.
+This leaves the design team in control and forces them to justify their decisions (which they should be perfectly capable of doing).

-You might be surprised to learn that it’s green because green indicates that a good thing will happen when the user clicks the button.
+You might be surprised to learn that it’s green because green indicates that a positive action will happen when the user clicks the button.
 Or maybe it’s a button that indicates the user is finishing a workflow or proceeding to checkout.
-Changing it to blue might actually confuse the user even though it may not match your brand.
+Changing it to blue might actually confuse the user even though it matches your brand better.

-Instead of asking them to make the logo bigger, ask them if they think your brand is visible enough to attract new clients and customers.
-Don’t be afraid to voice your concerns and ask questions, but do so in a way that’s respectful to the person you hired.
+Instead of asking them to make the logo bigger, ask them if they think your brand name is visible enough to attract new clients and customers.
+Don’t be afraid to voice your concerns and ask questions, but do it in a way that’s respectful and objective.